debadarshini/debadarshini_mishra_website/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
 I﻿ am a graduate student at the University of Connecticut, pursuing a PhD in Physics.
 My research interest broadly lie in the field of atomic, molecular and optical (AMO) Physics.
 Specifically, I work on imaging ultrafast molecular dynamics using various techniques such as photoion and photoelectron spectroscopy.
 I have experience working with various spectrometers such as COLTRIMS, VMI, and magnetic bottle spectrometer.
-For these experiments, I use light sources such as high-power table-top pulsed lasers, free electron lasers and synchrotrons.
+For these experiments, I use light sources such as high-power table-top pulsed lasers, free electron lasers and synchrotrons.{style="text-align: justify;"}

-{style="text-align: justify;"}